• Art magazine

 • skill

-In abenteuer philosophie – the magazine for practical philosophy – we find a very apt approach by the editor-in-chief, Mag.
+In abenteuer philosophie – the magazine for practical philosophy – we find a very apt approach by the editor-in-chief , Mag.
 Dr. Hannes Weinelt .

-1. "It is the beauty that, despite all the imperfections in the world, shows people the accessibility of the true.
-So this task has the" beautiful arts ": they are supposed to raise the human soul again in their heavenly origin.
-In order to create such works, the artist has to "" and know ". […] It is important to promote beauty and aesthetic upbringing. "
+1. “It is beauty that, despite all the imperfections in the world, shows humankind the attainability of truth.
+This task, therefore, falls to the ‘fine arts’: they are meant to raise the human soul back to its heavenly origin.
+To create such works, the artist must ‘know’ and ‘be able’. […] It is essential to promote beauty and aesthetic education.”

-2. "In antiquity, the beautiful had a meaning beyond all aesthetics that were connected to the essence of things (the being).
-And to seek this approach, meaning and meaning of a work, the German philosopher Hans Georg Gadamer (1900-2002) chooses a bridge to modern, or ultimately to every form of art.
-Play, symbol and firm. […] We can use a passive viewer of art to transform ourselves into an active art-experienced man. ”
+2. “In antiquity, beauty had a meaning that transcended all aesthetics, a meaning connected to the essence of things (to being).
+And it is precisely this approach—seeking the meaning and significance of a work—that the German philosopher Hans-Georg Gadamer (1900–2002) chooses as a bridge to modern, or ultimately to every form of art.
+He speaks of three prerequisites for experiencing beauty, which he places in our hands like three “tools”: play, symbol, and festival. […] With these, we can transform ourselves from passive observers of art into active participants in experiencing it.”

 Why art is so important